 The killing of U Ko Ni, who was in the process of drafting a new constitution, compounds the challenges facing democracy in Myanmar.
 It appears that the NLD government is unable to control the security forces operating in Rakhine state, threatening the safety of vulnerable Rohingya populations and other civilians.
 With a pervasive culture of impunity, the Tatmadaw has not been held accountable for previous mass atrocity crimes.

 The government of Myanmar is failing to uphold its primary Responsibility to Protect with regard to the Rohingya.

 Following decades of military dictatorship, democratic reforms have contributed to rapprochement between Myanmar and the international community, including the lifting of sanctions.
 Citing progress on human rights under the leadership of Aung San Suu Kyi, the European Union announced on 16 September that it would not be submitting a UN General Assembly human rights resolution on Myanmar for the first time since 1991, resulting in the closure of the office of the Special Adviser of the UN Secretary-General on Myanmar.

-In Rakhine state the government must facilitate the safe, voluntary return of IDPs to their communities.
-All restrictions on access by humanitarian and human rights actors to Rakhine state must be lifted.
+The government must facilitate the safe, voluntary return of internally displaced persons and refugees to their communities in Rakhine state.
+The government should allow humanitarian and human rights organizations access to populations in Rakhine state.
 Countries that receive Rohingya asylum seekers should offer them protection and assistance.
-ASEAN and OIC members should continue to urge the government of Myanmar to address immediate humanitarian concerns as well as the root causes of the crisis.
+Members of the Association of Southeast Asian States and the Organization of Islamic Cooperation, as well as the UN, should continue to urge the government of Myanmar to address humanitarian concerns regarding the Rohingya.

-Last Updated: 15 February 2017
+Last Updated: 15 March 2017